Edznux/edouard.schweisguth.fr/content/about.md

 ---
 title: "About"
-date: 2021-05-30T14:29:33+02:00
+date: 2023-09-24
 ---

 Hello!
-I'm Edouard Schweisguth, a Security enthusiast, tinkerer and long distance, self propelled, traveller.
+I'm Edouard Schweisguth, French Security Engineer, curious tinkerer and long distance, self-propelled traveler (longboarding, bikepacking).
+This blog will contains some randoms thoughts about these topics.

+If I'm wrong on something, let me know, I usually go by the name of Edznux on the internet ([twitter](https://twitter.com/Edznux))
+The source of these blog posts [are located here](https://github.com/Edznux/edznux.github.io/tree/master).

+My Github can be found here: [Edznux](https://github.com/Edznux)